sheltermanager/asm3/src/static/pages/manual/_sources/people.rst.txt

 Merging People
 ^^^^^^^^^^^^^^

-The merge button on the owner screen toolbar allows you to choose another person record to merge into this one.
+The merge button on the person screen toolbar allows you to choose another person record to merge into this one.

-This is useful, because on occasion, users will key the same owner in twice with a slightly different name and/or address and probably adopt an animal to them, etc.
+This is useful, because on occasion, users will key the same person in twice with a slightly different name and/or address and probably adopt an animal to them, etc.

 Open the person record that you want to merge into (the one that you want to keep).
-Hit the merge button and choose the duplicate owner record.
+Hit the merge button and choose the duplicate person record.

 ASM will reparent all of the movements, links, media, etc from the duplicate person into the currently open record.
 When it's finished doing that, the